Preparing your stay in France

 Students who are nationals of the European Economic Area are exempt from this requirement as long as they hold a European Health Insurance Card(or its provisional attestation) for the entire academic year, or a private insurance certificate covering all medical risks without rate restrictions.

-• Liability insurance: compulsory for all students, it covers bodily injury and property damage caused to third parties during your studies, internship or private life.
+• Liability insurance: compulsory for all students, this covers bodily injury and property damage caused to third parties during your studies, internship or private life.
 It compensates the victim for any damage you cause.
 This insurance may already be included in another insurance policy (housing insurance, for example).

 Living in France can be expensive, so it's important to take this into account when planning a move to France.